ivanhofer/typesafe-i18n/README.md

 ### baseLocale

 Defines which locale to use for the types generation.
-You can find more information on how to structure your locales [here](#folder-structure).
+You can find more information on how to structure your locales [here](#locales).

 ### locales

 Specifies the locales you want to use.
-If you want to only include certain locales, you need to pass only the localess you want to use.
-If empty, it will use all locales.
+This can be useful if you want to create an own bundle for each locale.
+If you want to include only certain locales, you need to set the locales you want to use.
+If empty, all locales will be used.

 ### loadLocalesAsync